NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/ttl_debug_tools.rst

 TTL Debug Tools
 ====================================

-This package is a debugging package to setup and access directly to all hardware component on the TTL bus.
+This package is a debugging package to setup and access directly to all hardware components on the TTL bus.
 It provides main functions like ping, scan device and read/write/syncRead/syncWrite operations on devices.

-There are two ways to use this package : directly with the compiled binary, or via :doc:`ttl_driver` services called in dedicated scripts.
+There are two ways to use this package: directly with the compiled binary, or via :doc:`ttl_driver` services called in dedicated scripts.

 Ttl debug tool binary
 ------------------------------------